 NSC Support for New Regions

 The NSC would like to support the development of new Regions across the UK so that meetings from all over the UK have a voice and are able to provide a support network to local meetings.
-If you would like further information or support on how to set up a Region, if one does not currently exist in your area, then please do contact the Midlands Region email@example.com or the London & South East Region coda.uk.se.region at googlemail.com (Please use the usual @ for email addresses.
+If you would like further information or support on how to set up a Region, if one does not currently exist in your area, then please do contact the Midlands Region codamidlandsregion at hotmail.co.uk or the London & South East Region coda.uk.se.region at googlemail.com (Please use the usual @ for email addresses.
 We have written it as AT to prevent spam trawlers)